Everything you need to know about eggs

-Bacteria - people are advised to avoid eating raw or undercooked eggs.
+- Bacteria: People are advised to avoid eating raw or undercooked eggs.
 Bacteria can enter the egg through pores in the shells.
-In the U.S., all eggs graded by the United States Department of Agriculture (USDA) are washed with a sanitizing rinse during the screening stage at a processing plant.
+In the U.S., all eggs graded by the U.S. Department of Agriculture (USDA) are washed with a sanitizing rinse during the screening stage at a processing plant.

-Pasteurization - in the U.S., egg products - eggs removed from their shells for factory processing - distributed for consumption are required by law to undergo a process called pasteurization.
+- Pasteurization: In the U.S., egg products are also required by law to undergo a process called pasteurization.
 During this process, eggs are rapidly heated and kept at a high temperature for a period of time to kill off any Salmonella bacteria.

 Most advisory bodies recommend that eggs are stored in the refrigerator.
 The USDA state that if eggs are left out at room temperature they can sweat, making it easier for bacteria to move into the egg and grow.
 When cooking eggs properly, they must be cooked thoroughly until the yolks are firm.
 Scrambled eggs, for example, should not be runny.

 It is best not to put all your eggs in one basket; it is the total diet or overall eating pattern that is most important in disease prevention and achieving good health.
 It is better to eat a varied diet than to concentrate on individual foods as the key to good health.

 If you enjoyed reading about the potential health benefits of eggs, take a look at our collection of articles about other foods.